 \subsection{Initial Design}

 The initial design consists of a set of points in the search space $\X$ that are evaluated before fitting the initial SM.
 Choosing too few points, or selecting points that do not adequately cover the search space, might result in a degenerate SM and also suboptimal proposed points for the next iteration, whereas a too large initial design consumes a disproportionate amount of the available budget and might slow down sequential learning and optimization of the objective.
 Common design methods are uniform i.i.d.\ random, Latin hypercube (LHS), and Sobol sequence sampling.
-LHS divides each dimension into as many intervals as requested points, and samples points to ensure uniform marginal coverage, i.e., there may not be two points in the same bin per dimension.
+LHS divides each dimension into as many intervals as requested points, and samples points to ensure uniform marginal coverage, i.e., no two points share the same bin in any dimension.
 Additionally, common variants also maximize the minimal distance between points.
-Sobol sequences generate quasi-random points that fill the space more uniformly than purely random sampling, especially in higher dimensions.
+Sobol sequences generate quasi-random points that fill the space more uniformly than purely random sampling.
 Further details and comparisons can be found in Bossek et al.~(2020)\cite{bossek2020} and Le Riche and Picheny~(2021)\cite{leriche2021}.
-The initial design can also be constructed or extended via domain knowledge, if fixed candidates or distributions are available, which often work well on similar problems. \cite{feurer2015}
+Empirical analyses suggest that distance-distributed designs spreading points across a range of pairwise distances can outperform standard space-filling designs for GP surrogates\cite{zhang2021}, and a recent Wasserstein-based characterization shows that the geometry of the initial design has measurable downstream effects on myopic acquisition decisions in BO\cite{candelieri2026}.
+The initial design can also be constructed or extended via domain knowledge, if fixed candidates or distributions are available, which often work well on similar problems \cite{feurer2015}.